 https://www.foxnews.com/tech/new-york-city-public-schools-chancellor-reverses-chatgpt-restrictions-report

-ChatGPT, released by OpenAI in November 2022, is an AI that generates highly accurate sentences and is capable of interacting with humans, making a big impact around the world.
-Due to strong concerns about student use of ChatGPT, the New York City Department of Education blocked access to ChatGPT from education department devices and networks in January 2023.
+ChatGPT, released by OpenAI in November 2022, is an AI capable of generating highly accurate sentences and engaging in human conversations, causing a major shock around the world.
+Due to strong concerns about students using ChatGPT, the New York City Department of Education blocked access to ChatGPT from education department devices and networks in January 2023.

 New York City bans students and teachers from using ChatGPT - GIGAZINE

-'ChatGPT may provide quick and concise answers to your questions, but it's important to understand the critical thinking and problem-solving skills that are essential to academic and lifelong success,' said Jenna Lyle, spokeswoman for the New York City Department of Education.
-I can't build the skills of, 'he explained that the reason for the ban was that ChatGPT could have a negative impact on students.
+Jenna Lyle, a spokesperson for the New York City Department of Education, said, 'ChatGPT may provide quick and concise answers to questions, but it does not build the critical thinking and problem-solving skills essential for academic and lifelong success.'
+She explained that the reason for the ban was that ChatGPT could have a negative impact on students.

-And Mr. Banks said in an editorial published on May 18 in Chalkbeat, an educational news media in New York City, ``ChatGPT caught New York schools off guard. decided, ”said the New York City Department of Education, which reported that it had changed its approach to ChatGPT.
+In an op-ed published on May 18 in Chalkbeat, a New York City education news outlet, Banks wrote, 'ChatGPT caught New York schools off guard.
+Now we've decided to embrace its potential,' reporting that the New York City Department of Education has shifted its approach to ChatGPT.

-Regarding blocking access to ChatGPT in January 2023, Mr. Banks said, ``This response allowed educators to use ChatGPT while communicating fear and risk.''
-He argued that there were certain benefits.
-On top of that, ``The reflexive fear and risk of AI is the possibility of generative AI to support students and teachers, and the students will participate in and work in a ``world where understanding of generative AI is important.''
-I overlooked the reality of that,' he said, expressing the view that it is necessary to understand rather than fear generative AI in order to be active in the future world.
+Regarding blocking access to ChatGPT in January 2023, Banks said, 'This response allowed educators to use ChatGPT while conveying fear and risk,' arguing that there were certain benefits to a cautious stance.
+Furthermore, 'the knee-jerk fear and risk of AI overlooked the potential of generative AI to support students and teachers, and the reality that students will participate in and work in a world where understanding generative AI is important.'
+He expressed the view that in order to succeed in the future world, it is necessary to understand, rather than fear, generative AI.

-Even after banning access to ChatGPT, the New York City Department of Education held discussions with technology industry leaders to learn more about the potential and dangers AI poses to platforms, schools, educators, and students.
-That's what it is.
-Banks also interviewed various educators in New York City and found that many had already started thinking about the future and ethics of AI and were working to enhance education using generative AI. says Mr.
+Since banning ChatGPT, the New York City Department of Education has continued to hold discussions with technology industry leaders and learned about the potential and dangers that AI poses to platforms, schools, educators, and students.
+Banks also spoke with various educators in New York City, finding that many were already thinking about the future and ethics of AI and working to use generative AI to enhance education.

-For example, at one junior high school, students actually asked ChatGPT questions and investigated the accuracy of their answers, and while learning about the possibilities of AI with the support of teachers, they also learned about various ethical issues, including bias in AI. discussing.
-Furthermore, it seems that some teachers are beginning to make effective use of AI in education, such as creating personalized lesson plans and report cards using AI.
+For example, at one junior high school, teachers are helping students learn about the potential of AI by asking ChatGPT questions and examining the accuracy of its answers.
+They are also discussing various ethical issues, including AI bias.
+Furthermore, some teachers are beginning to use AI effectively in education, such as using it to create personalized lesson plans and report cards.

-The New York City Department of Education has announced plans to create a repository and community for sharing research findings across the district to support teachers and students in learning and exploring the breakthrough technology of generative AI.
-In addition, we plan to share examples of schools that have already introduced AI and have achieved success, and also provide a resource kit to educate students about AI.
+To help teachers and students learn and explore this groundbreaking technology, the New York City Department of Education has announced that it will create a repository and community for sharing research results across the district, share examples of schools that have already successfully implemented AI, and provide a resource kit for educating students about AI.